sentilo/sentilo/docs/api_docs/services/catalog/create_sensors.rst

 In this case, instead of registering a single sensor, there will be added two new sensors associated with the component named METEO-1.
-If the component does not yet exist in the system, will be registered with the properties especified in the request (type and localtzació).
+If the component does not yet exist in the system, will be registered with the properties specified in the request (type and location).

 Adding one sensor with additional info
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~